 The best vegan breakfast in Orlando has never been more accessible.
 Expand your horizons!
 If you have no idea where to start, the staff is very friendly and will help you pick something out you’ll love!

 Make sure to check out our list of the best vegan restaurants in Orlando!

 Chroma (Lake Nona)

-In the heart of Lake Nona Town Center, you can catch the best breakfast in Orlando at Chroma Modern Kitchen + Bar.
-Fine-dining meets casual gatherings in this eatery.
+In the heart of Lake Nona Town Center, you can catch the best breakfast and brunch in Orlando at Chroma Modern Kitchen + Bar.
+Fine dining meets casual gatherings in this eatery.
 Brunch has never sounded more delicious!

 Chroma prides itself on serving a full spectrum of small plates for big palates.
 This is perfect if you don’t want to choose just one entree and taste everything on the menu!

 The kitchen faces the bar and lounge area so you can see the flames soar as the chefs prepare your meal.
 The solarium seating area overlooks Lake Nona’s community art installation, “The Beacon.”

 Small plates include deviled eggs, flash-fried goat cheese, and roasted edamame.
 Make sure to check out their handcrafted sodas like the Sour Blueberry Cooler made with house lemonade, sparkling water, and delicious blueberry nectar.

 Chroma Modern Kitchen + Bar is open from Sunday through Thursday from 11:00 AM – 10:00 PM and Friday and Saturday from 11:00 AM – 12:00 AM.